Skip to main content

 After three years of significant premium increases (2023–2025), Florida's homeowners insurance market is stabilizing.
 In late 2025, major carriers filed 73 rate decrease requests and 94 zero-increase renewal filings with the Florida Office of Insurance Regulation — a dramatic shift from the double-digit increase pattern of prior years.
 While decreases are modest (typically 1–3%), the filing activity signals carrier confidence and renewed competition.

 Several factors are driving this stabilization: (1) Capital levels at major carriers have strengthened.
 (2) Reinsurance costs have declined from 2024 highs.
 (3) Catastrophe modeling has improved, reducing insurer uncertainty.
-(4) The Florida legislature passed SB 76 in 2023, restricting litigation and discouraging frivolous claims, which has reduced claims costs.
-(5) New carriers and re-entry of major carriers from 2023–2024 exits are beginning.
+(4) The Florida property-insurance reforms from recent legislative sessions changed parts of the claims and litigation environment.
+(5) New carrier activity and selective re-entry after prior market exits are beginning to improve some options.

 However, stabilization does not mean rates are falling dramatically.
 Coastal and high-risk areas remain expensive.
 Competition for new customers is improving, but renewal rates are still higher than pre-2023 levels.
 The state insurers' insurer of last resort (Citizens Property Insurance) still holds over 290,000 policies, indicating tight market conditions in high-risk segments.

-For homeowners, the takeaway is clear: 2026 is an optimal time to shop for new quotes and leverage improved competition to lock in better rates.
-Carriers are becoming more aggressive about underwriting and are more willing to offer discounts for wind mitigation, bundling, and claims-free history.
+For homeowners, the takeaway is clear: 2026 is an optimal time to shop for new quotes and compare improved competition where available.
+Carriers are still selective, but documented wind mitigation, clean claims history, roof details, and bundle options can all affect the final quote.

 — Joe Greene, Greene & Associates Insurance, Lake City FL